DYSLEVIUM/Path-Tracer/README.md

 In addition to setting up the pixel dimensions for the rendered image, we also need to set up a virtual viewport through which to pass our scene rays.
 For the standard square pixel spacing, the viewport's aspect ratio should be the same as our rendered image.
 We'll just pick a viewport two units in height.
 We'll also set the distance between the projection plane and the projection point to be one unit.
 This is referred to as the _**focal length**_, not to be confused with _**focus distance**_.

-I’ll put the cameraat (0,0,0).
+I’ll put the camera at (0,0,0).
 I will have the y-axis go up, and the x-axis to the right.
 In order to respect the convention of a right handed coordinate system, into the screen is the negative z-axis.
 I will traverse the screen from the lower left hand corner, and use two offset vectors along the screen sides to move the ray endpoint across the screen.
 Note that I do not make the ray direction a unit length vector because I think not doing that makes for simpler and slightly faster code.

 ![alt text](assets/fig-1.03-cam-geom.jpg)